How To Choose The Right Pumpkin

 Please Do NOT Can Pumpkin Puree:

-If you’re thinking about canning pumpkin, please remember it is not safe to can pumpkin puree.
-I have a link below for some critical information about preserving pumpkins.
+If you’re thinking about canning pumpkin, please remember it’s not safe to can pumpkin puree.
+I have a link below with critical information on preserving pumpkins.
 Please be safe when canning any food.
-Always check with your local state extension service, if you have more questions.
+Always check with your local state extension service if you have more questions.

 National Center for Food Preservation